Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 V. Jesus' own diagnostic

-There is one more test the revelation gives us, and it is the most direct of all because it comes from Jesus himself.
-In the ordination sermon at Paper 140, after warning the apostles about the cost of discipleship, he gives them a single tool for discerning false teachers:
+There is one more test, and it is the most direct of all because it comes from Jesus himself.
+In the ordination sermon recorded in Paper 140, after warning the apostles about the cost of discipleship, he hands them a single tool for discerning false teachers:

 "I warn you against false prophets who will come to you in sheep's clothing, while on the inside they are as ravening wolves.
 By their fruits you shall know them.
 Do men gather grapes from thorns or figs from thistles?
 Even so, every good tree brings forth good fruit, but the corrupt tree bears evil fruit.
 A good tree cannot yield evil fruit, neither can a corrupt tree produce good fruit."
 (140:3.19)